cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 Thus, the aim is to make a positive first impression, highlight relevant accomplishments, and secure a job interview.
 This means it's important to be intentional about our professional goals and how we want to present ourselves to the world.

-The résumé is a living document that we constantly (and intentionally) evolve over time.[^4]
+The résumé is a living document that we all constantly (and intentionally) evolve over time.[^4]

 I think a good résumé also requires an understanding, and a certain vision, of the job market.
 It should reflect the current and future market needs in our field.